covid19cz/erouska-android/README.md

 ## Who is developing eRouška?

-eRouška 1.0 was developed by unpaid volunteers from various Czech IT companies called [COVID19CZ](https://covid19cz.cz).

-Most of the team stayed for eRouška 2.0 - we are now paid by [NAKIT](https://nakit.cz/) (company of Czech Ministry of Healthcare).
+Starting with version 2.0, the eRouška application is developed by the Ministry of Health in collaboration with the National Agency for Communication and Information Technologies ([NAKIT](https://nakit.cz/)).
+Earlier versions of eRouška application were developed by a team of volunteers from the [COVID19CZ](https://covid19cz.cz) community.
+Most of original eRouška developers continue to work on newer versions in the NAKIT team.

 ## International cooperation